17 Best Home Remedies to Avoid Pregnancy

-Many couples want to have children but only with proper planning and when both are ready.
-To prevent an unwanted pregnancy, many women use contraceptive pills which may have adverse effects on the body in the long run.
-Luckily, there are a number of home remedies to prevent pregnancy.
-You can use them whenever you have unsafe intercourse.
-Of course, none of these methods are 100% effective; they are all just precautionary.
-So, it is always better to practise safe sex as much as you can!
-Below, we give you 18 ways to avoid pregnancy naturally, so that your sex life can be enjoyable, liberating and anxiety-free.
+Many couples want to have children but only with proper planning.
+To prevent unwanted pregnancy, many women use contraceptive pills which have adverse effects on the body in the long run.
+There are also a number of home remedies that can help you prevent pregnancy.
+Of course, none of these methods is 100% effective; they are all just precautionary.
+So, it’s always best to practise safe sex as much as you can!

 1. Papaya (Papita)

-If you have unsafe intercourse, have papaya twice a day for the next 3-4 days to reduce the chances of an unwanted pregnancy.
-It is an effective birth control remedy and, when taken by the male partner, can reduce sperm count.
-The sperm count gets back to normal when consumption is stopped.
+Some believe if you have unsafe intercourse, having papaya twice a day for the next 3-4 days may reduce the chances of an unwanted pregnancy.
+Some also believe that when the fruit is consumed by the male partner, it can reduce sperm count.

 2. Ginger (Adrakh)